Voxel-Master/evrima-cheatsheet/README.md

 with help from ChatGPT.
 That means the code is probably a** in terms of readability (or at least that's what it seems like to me, but I have never found web code to be particularly readable anyway).<br>
 However, I really just care about the end result here.
 If the code bothers you, feel free to contribute ;)

+## Pushing code

+Move the pre-commit file in the project root into your git hooks.
+This will automatically update `cheatsheet.pdf` with the latest version of the website every time you commit.

+Once this hook is set up, you can only commit while your local server is running.
+Otherwise the PDF can't be generated (thus blocking the commit), since it uses a headless browser to print the page at `localhost:5500`.